 The Vieux Port is the living nucleus of the city.
 It is the main source of life for many locals as well as home to several Michelin restaurants.

 In the Hotel Sofitel Vieux Port

-No address is more accurate in showcasing Marseille’s decadence of cultural appreciation and diversity than Cour Julien.
+No address is more accurate in showcasing Marseille’s decadence, with its cultural appreciation and diversity than Cour Julien.
 For the hippies, it’s their stage.
-Atop a hill, is an elongated square with trees and a fountain that offers space for a market that sells flowers, antique books and stamps.
+Atop a hill, is an elongated square with trees and a fountain that offers space for a market selling flowers, antique books and stamps.
 Theaters and trendy bars serve as backdrop for a night’s entertainment.
 Nocturnal grazing is no stranger here.
 Yet, it’s the graffiti and painted façades that create a strong magnetic pull to tourists and street art aficionados alike.